 How long do motherboards last?

-According to experts, a gaming motherboard lasts for four to 5 years.
+According to experts, a gaming motherboard lasts for 4 to 5 years.
 This is considered regular gaming use and using a computer in a regular gaming environment.
 You might say this is too soon for a motherboard to expire, but consider that this hardware is where everything else is connected.
 Think of a motherboard as a large power strip where all the computer’s components are plugged to connect to a CPU (central processing unit) or chip.
 If the motherboard fails, everything fails as well.

 You can extend the life of your gaming motherboard to give it a couple of years more.
 Since most computer components are constantly being upgraded, it’s also necessary to upgrade every five years or less to a better, faster, and more efficient board.